Naval Information Warfare Systems Command: Responsibilities

-NAVWARSYSCOM designs and develops communications and information systems.
-They employ over 12,000 professionals located around the world and close to the United States Navy fleet.
+NAVWAR designs and develops communications and information systems.
+They employ over 11,000 professionals located around the world and close to the United States Navy fleet.

-NAVWARSYSCOM is responsible for managing Air Traffic Control contractors in Afghanistan, including the Kabul en route air traffic control center, the Kabul, Kandahar, and Bagram approach control radar facilities, and respective control towers.

-NAVWARSYSCOM provides systems engineering and technical support for the development and maintenance of C4ISR (command, control, communications, computers, intelligence, surveillance and reconnaissance), business information technology and space capabilities.
+NAVWAR provides systems engineering and technical support for the development and maintenance of C4ISR (command, control, communications, computers, intelligence, surveillance and reconnaissance), business information technology and space capabilities.
 These are used in ships, aircraft and vehicles to connect individual platforms into integrated systems for the purpose of information sharing among Navy, Marine, joint forces, federal agencies and international allies.